zpydee/angular2-jspm-seed/readme.md

 ```
 npm test
 ```
+- To start tests in Wallaby in your favourite IDE, please visit [WallabyJS](http://wallabyjs.com)

 NOTE: The only test that's been included doesn't actually test anything real since its inclusion is just to show how to get tests